 (c) Enrollment Limits.
 Enrollment in the MFP Residential Supports Waiver is subject to a limit on the total number of waiver participants.
 The number of participants who can be enrolled in this waiver may be limited in a manner determined by the MassHealth agency.

 (d) Waiver Services.
-Eligible members who are enrolled as waiver participants in the MFP Residential Supports Waiver are eligible for the waiver services described in 130 CMR 630.405(C): Moving Forward Residential Supports (MFP-RS) Waiver.
+Eligible members who are enrolled as waiver participants in the MFP Residential Supports Waiver are eligible for the waiver services described in 130 CMR 630.405(C): Moving Forward Plan Residential Supports (MFP-RS) Waiver.

-(2) Money Follows the Person (MFP) Community Living Waiver.
+(2) Moving Forward Plan (MFP) Community Living Waiver

 (a) Clinical and Age Requirements.
-The MFP Community Living Waiver, as authorized under section 1915(c) of the Social Security Act, allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of nursing facility services, chronic disease or rehabilitation hospital services, or, for participants 18 through 21 years of age or 65 years of age or older, psychiatric hospital services to receive specified waiver services, other than residential support services in the home or community, if they meet all of the following criteria:
+The MFP Community Living Waiver, as authorized under § 1915(c) of the Social Security Act, allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of nursing facility services or chronic disease or rehabilitation hospital services, or, for participants 18 through 21 years of age or 65 years of age and older, psychiatric hospital services, to receive specified waiver services, other than residential support services in the home or community, if they meet all of the following criteria:

-1. are 18 years of age or older and, if younger than 65 years old, is totally and permanently disabled in accordance with Title XVI standards;
+1. are 18 years of age or older and, if younger than 65 years of age, are totally and permanently disabled in accordance with Title XVI standards;

-2. are an inpatient in a nursing facility, chronic disease or rehabilitation hospital, or, for participants 18 through 21 years of age or 65 years of age or older, psychiatric hospital with a continuous length of stay of 90 or more days, excluding rehabilitation days;
+2. are an inpatient in a nursing facility or chronic disease or rehabilitation hospital or, for participants 18 through 21 years of age or 65 years of age and older, psychiatric hospital with a continuous length of stay of 90 or more days, excluding rehabilitation days;

-3. must have received MassHealth benefits for inpatient services, and be MassHealth eligible at least the day before discharge;
+3. have received MassHealth benefits for inpatient services, and are MassHealth eligible at least the day before discharge;

-4. needs one or more of the services under the MFP Community Living Waiver;
+4. need one or more of the services under the MFP Community Living Waiver;

 5. are able to be safely served in the community within the terms of the MFP Community Living Waiver; and